 Have you ever felt like you just can’t drink enough to quench your thirst?
 In spite of all the water you drink, your whole body seems as dry as a desert?
 And you long to feel hydrated again?
 If you drink lots of water and are still constantly thirsty, then you may have to reset your hypothalamus to help your hydration.

 Most people require a half-ounce of water for every one pound of body weight.

 So, for instance, if you weigh 120 pounds, you need 60 oz of water.
 Or just under half a gallon, every day.

 Now, let’s talk about salt intake.
 Many people don’t realize that salt and mineral levels in your body will affect your thirst levels.

 My first piece of advice to you would be to clean up your diet.
-Eat more whole foods, less processed foods, and lots of fruits and veggies.
+Eat more whole foods.
+Eat less processed foods and lots of fruits and veggies.
 Drink more water and less sugary drinks.

 My second piece of advice would be to use sea salt instead of common table salt.
-Sea salt is rich in trace minerals, and can be added to foods that are not processed, or already high in sodium.
+Sea salt is rich in trace minerals.
+It can be added to foods that are not processed, or already high in sodium.

 Your thirst is controlled by your hypothalamus through two mechanisms:

 - Grehlin – a gastric hormone that controls your hunger, but also triggers a thirst response.

 - Vasopressin – a hypothalamic hormone that controls saltwater balance through the kidneys.
 It also controls your resultant thirst response.